-Twenty luscious bars are cooling on the counter, waiting to be wrapped.
+Twenty luscious Lemon Squares with Kalamansi are cooling on the counter, waiting to be wrapped.
 I just baked them.
-The lemon and lime aroma filled the kitchen, travelled through the ceiling towards the dining room, like a north star drawing you to the dessert.
+The lemon and lime aroma filled the kitchen, traveled through the ceiling towards the dining room, like a north star drawing you to the dessert.
 The bars were golden yellow, sprinkled with sweet confectioners’ sugar.
 They tasted tart-like, yet had a sweet shy savory flavor.
-They’re lemon – calamansi bars, and I baked them for another family birthday.
+They’re lemon – kalamansi bars, and I baked them for a family birthday.

 I have been baking lemon bars, or what some refer to as lemon squares for as long as eternity.
 I have tried different recipes.
 But one thing remains the same.
 I always bake it at this time of the year, more than any other time.